List of Monster High characters: Honey Swamp

-She is from New Goreleans.
+Honey Swamp (voiced by Laura Bailey) is the daughter of the Honey Island Swamp monster and originates from New Goreleans.
 She aspires to be a cinematographer, and her doll accessories include a video camera and a clapboard.
 She was announced at the 2013 San Diego Comic-Con, and debuted in the cartoons in Frights, Camera, Action.
-Honey's doll was designed by Natalie Villegas., and her doll was released in 2014.
+Honey's doll was designed by Natalie Villegas, and was released in 2014.